Published in Pipeline

 First, a look at this candidate.

-Zenkuda is an investigational anti-vascular endothelial growth factor (VEGF) under clinical development as a “mainstay” intravitreal (IVT) biologic monotherapy that provides:
+Zenkuda is an investigational anti-vascular endothelial growth factor (VEGF) under clinical development as a “mainstay” intravitreal (IVT) biologic monotherapy that is aiming to provide:

 • High efficacy and durability